 If You Miss the Session

 PainterLab sessions are generally recorded and the recordings, or portions of them, are usually posted on PaintboxTV so you can benefit from what is covered even if you can’t make it to the session in real time.
 Please note that recordings are subject to technical conditions and are not guaranteed – it is always best to attend in person if you can.
 The recordings are minimally edited and will include all the back and forth banter and conversation – they are not intended to be substitutes for focused edited tutorials.
-If you prefer learning one-to-one, you are welcome to arrange for One-to-One individual training.
+If you prefer learning one-to-one, you are welcome to arrange for One-to-One individual training, an hour of which is included with all Annual Subscriptions.

 I look forward to hopefully seeing you at the next PainterLab!